liang-bo96/Eelbrain/doc/development.rst

 Coding Conventions
 ^^^^^^^^^^^^^^^^^^

-To maintain a consistent and readable codebase, we adhere to the following conventions, which were established and refined through code review discussions.
+To maintain a consistent and readable codebase, we adhere to the following conventions:

 **Style Guide**
   All Python code must adhere to the `PEP 8 style guide <https://peps.python.org/pep-0008/>`_.